-Botox is use to control chronic migraines with injections to the face, scalp, and neck.
+Neuromodulators are used to control chronic migraines with injections to the face, scalp, and neck.
 A quick in-office procedure can reduce headaches for approximately 3 months.
-An often pleasant “side effect” of Botox injections for migraines is that the appearance of forehead wrinkles may be reduced.
+An often pleasant “side effect” of the injections for migraines is that the appearance of forehead wrinkles may be reduced.

 - Throbbing pain in the head, eye pain.

 - Pain worsens with exertion or physical activity.